 - Projects for consultation in the field of electrical maintenance and installation worth at least 10 billion rupiah (US$696,000).

 Further, the JPTLA representative office must appoint an Indonesian citizen in charge of the office and conduct technology and knowledge transfers to Indonesian workers.
-The JPTLA must prioritize the utilization of domestic products as well as use high-tech and environmentally friendly technology.
+The JPTLA must prioritize the utilization of domestic products as well as the use of high-tech and environmentally friendly technology.

-General set up requirements for ROs
+General set-up requirements for ROs

 Foreign investors looking to open general RO will need to fulfill the following requirements:

 - The parent company’s Articles of Association legalized by a notary and the Indonesian Embassy of the parent company’s country of origin;

 - Letter of Appointment by the Indonesian Embassy located in the parent company’s country of origin;

 - Latest financial statements of the parent

 - Letter of intent legalized by a notary and the Indonesian Embassy located in the parent company’s country of origin;

 - Certificates demonstrating competency in the relevant industry or sub-sector;